Australian Federal Police: Ranks

 First Class Constable is a reflection of four years of service.
-Senior Constable is a minimum of six years service.
+Senior Constable has a minimum of six years of service.
 Leading Senior Constable is a reflection of at least 12–15 years of service.
-From there, promotion to Sergeant etc. is by application/merit and so on.
+From there, promotion to Sergeant, etc., is by application/merit and so on.

 Criticism

 Haneef affair

 On 2 July 2007, Muhamed Haneef was arrested and held by the AFP and Border officers for terror-related incidents, as he was leaving the country.
 It was the longest detention without charge under recent anti-terror laws and was found to be unjustified.
 He received an apology and compensation after this.

 Martens conviction

-In October 2006 a Cairns jury convicted pilot Frederic Arthur Martens under sex tourism laws of having intercourse with a 14-year-old girl in Port Moresby, Papua New Guinea.
+In October 2006, a Cairns jury convicted pilot Frederic Arthur Martens under sex tourism laws of having intercourse with a 14-year-old girl in Port Moresby, Papua New Guinea.
 However, Martens was not in Port Moresby at the time, and flight records could prove this.
-The AFP refused to retrieve those records despite numerous requests, and Martins could not retrieve them as he was in jail.
-When the records were eventually retrieved by Martens' partner the convictions were quashed, with strong criticism of the AFP by Justice Chesterman.
+The AFP refused to retrieve those records despite numerous requests, and Martens could not retrieve them as he was in jail.
+When the records were eventually retrieved by Martens' partner, the convictions were quashed, with strong criticism of the AFP by Justice Chesterman.
 The AFP also froze all of Marten's funds while he was in custody, which prevented treatment for his daughter in Port Moresby, who died as a result.